Handling SQL Nulls with Two-Valued Logic: Two-valued semantics for free

-The two-valued semantics is more natural from a programmer's perspective, and Theorem \ref{thm:main} shows that every query written under it can be translated into a query that can run on existing RDBMSs and produce the same result.
+Theorem \ref{thm:main} shows that every query written under 2VL semantics can be translated into a query that runs on existing RDBMSs and produces the same result.
 But ideally we want \emph{the same} query to produce the right result, without any modifications.
 We now show that this happens very often, for a very large class of queries, including majority of benchmark queries used to evaluate RDBMSs.
 A key to this is the fact some attributes cannot have \NULL\ in them, in particular those in primary keys and those declared as \sqlkw{NOT NULL}.

-We next provide a sufficient condition that a query $E$ produces the same result under the 2VL semantics and the usual 3VL semantics, for a given list of attributes that cannot be \NULL.
-It is an easy observation that this equivalence in general is undecidable, and hence we concentrate on a sufficient condition.
-We need two steps to define this condition.
+We provide a sufficient condition that a query produces the same result under the 2VL and 3VL semantics, for a given list of attributes that cannot be \NULL.
+It is an easy observation that this equivalence in general is undecidable; hence we look for a sufficient condition.
+It is defined in two steps.
 The first tracks attributes in outputs of \sqlrarec\ queries that are {\em nullable}, i.e., can have \NULL\ in them.
 The second step restricts nullable attributes in queries.

 \OMIT{ The translation schemes described in Section~\ref{sec:tosql} allow the programmer to write queries under two-valued semantics, and translate them into an equivalent runable version on existing DBMS.
 These translations, however, as seen in Example~\ref{uftosql-ex}, can be trivial.
 In this section we analyze when it is the case.
 We note that finding a condition which is both sufficient and necessary can be shown to be undecidable.
 Thus, we focus on providing a sufficient condition.
 We do that in two steps.
 In the first, we track attributes that may contain nulls; and in the second, we restrict the usage of these attributes under negation (within conditions). }